Welcome back to this second essay in my new series about fermentation – and how it might influence your life…

 And thirdly, somebody is digesting something during this process.

 It might feel a bit weird to think about fermentation in these terms, but that’s really what it is: Tiny little critters munching away on the sugars and starches in your ferment.
-And in the process, they both change the ferment and produce and output certain other things (which then also turn your ferment into something different).
+And in the process, they both change the ferment and produce certain other things (which then also turn your ferment into something different).

 We will look at these critters and their contribution in much more detail later.
 For now, suffice it to say that we’re talking about bacteria and yeasts – of the beneficial, healthy, and edible kind, not of the yucky or unhealthy kind!